Jonathan Pollard: Official reactions and public pro-Pollard campaigns

-Alan Dershowitz has been among Pollard's well-known advocates, both in the courtroom as a lawyer and in various print media.
+Alan Dershowitz, a Harvard law professor who has participated in the defense of a number of controversial figures, has been among Pollard's well-known advocates, both in the courtroom as a lawyer and in various print media.
 Characterizing the sentence as "excessive", Dershowitz writes in an article reprinted in his bestselling book Chutzpah, "As an American, and as a Jew, I hereby express my outrage at Jonathan Pollard's sentence of life imprisonment for the crime to which he pleaded guilty".
 Dershowitz writes:

 [E]veryone seems frightened to speak up on behalf of a convicted spy.
 This has been especially true of the Jewish leadership in America.
 The Pollards are Jewish. ...
 The Pollards are also Zionists, who—out of a sense of misguided "racial imperative" (to quote Jonathan Pollard)—seem to place their commitment to Israeli survival over the laws of their own country. ...
 American Jewish leaders, always sensitive to the canard of dual loyalty, are keeping a low profile in the Pollard matter.
 Many American Jews at the grass roots are outraged at what they perceive to be an overreaction to the Pollards' crimes and the unusually long sentence imposed on Jonathan Pollard.

 In 1991, the ADL rejected a resolution proposed by Alan Dershowitz to support Pollard after Abraham Sofaer, former Legal Advisor to the United States State Department, delivered a speech condemning Pollard's actions as meritless: "What Jonathan Pollard did is indefensible.
 When you start to defend it, you start to create a problem of anti-Semitism in this country beyond the problem that exists already."

+In 2011, in the midst of speculation about a presidential run, Mike Huckabee advocated for Pollard's release.
 In 2012, Malcolm Hoenlein advocated for Pollards' release, saying "27 years—he's paid the price for his crimes.
 He has expressed remorse.
 Enough is enough.
 It's time that he be let go—there is no justification that we can see for keeping him any longer, there's no cause of justice, no security interest that could possibly be served".

-In 2013, Rabbi Pesach Lerner, executive vice president of the National Council of Young Israel, cited hypocrisy of Pollard's imprisonment in America after revelations of spying against U.S. allies by the United States intelligence agencies.
+In 2013, Rabbi Pesach Lerner, executive vice president of the National Council of Young Israel, cited hypocrisy of Pollard's imprisonment in America after revelations of spying against US allies by the United States intelligence agencies.